Jewish Elvis Presley Jewish Ancestry Presley Family Tree

 Before Madonna discovered Kabbalah, Elvis studied Numerology and the Kabbalah Inside Judaism, it forms the foundations of mystical religious interpretation.
 Outside Judaism, its scriptures are read outside the traditional canons and laws of religion

-Jewish Museum Berlin has a new exhibition named “The Whole Truth”, which tries to confront various questions about Judaism and being Jewish: which will feature a picture of Elvis wearing a Star of David
+Jewish Museum Berlin has a new exhibition named “The Whole Truth”, which tries to confront various questions about Judaism and being Jewish: which will feature a picture of Elvis wearing a Star of David (see below)

 (Nancy Burdine was married to Abner Tackett.
 Nancy was of particular interest to Gladys for her Jewish heritage, often remembering Nancy’s sons for their Jewish names Sidney and Jerome.
 Nancy and Abner had a daughter Martha who married White Mansell.
 The a daughter which they named Octavia nick-named Doll who was Elvis’ maternal grandmother.
 Doll and Robert had nine children.
 Gladys Love was the fifth daughter born followed by 3 more brothers and one sister.
 Gladys’ sister Clette Smith married Vester Presley making Patsy Presley a double Cousin (Above Photos Shows) Elvis wearing a Chai “Jewish Life” Symbol